-- Telephone or text you on the first day of absence if we have not heard from you this is because we have a duty to ensure your child's safety as well as their regular school attendance. - Invite you in to discuss the situation with our Pastoral and Wellbeing Mentor, Deputy Headteacher or Headteacher if absences persist. - Refer the matter to North Yorkshire County Council.
+- Telephone or text you on the first day of absence if we have not heard from you this is because we have a duty to ensure your child's safety as well as their regular school attendance. - if absences persist we will invite you in to discuss the situation with our Pastoral and Wellbeing Mentor, Deputy Headteacher or Headteacher. - If, after these steps have been followed, absences persist we must refer the matter to North Yorkshire County Council.